Hexagonal Prism Volume Calculator

 - Pencil cases and storage tubes.
 Sometimes hex-shaped to nest pencils efficiently.

-- Basalt columns (in nature).
-Cooling lava can crack into hexagonal columns — see the Giant’s Causeway in Northern Ireland.
+- Basalt columns in nature.
+Cooling lava can crack into hexagonal columns, the Giant’s Causeway in Northern Ireland being the famous example.

 Why hexagons are nature’s favorite:

 The hexagon is the regular polygon with the most sides that still tiles a plane without gaps.
 (Triangles, squares, and hexagons are the only three regular polygons that tile.)
-Of these three, the hexagon has the lowest perimeter-to-area ratio — meaning bees use the least wax per cubic millimeter of stored honey.
+Of these three, the hexagon has the lowest perimeter-to-area ratio, so bees use the least wax per cubic millimetre of stored honey.

 Engineers exploit this in honeycomb sandwich panels: aluminum or aramid sheets with a hexagonal-cell core have extreme stiffness-to-weight ratios.
 Used in aircraft floors, racing bicycle frames, satellite panels.